Speaker of the Senate of Canada

 The speaker of the Senate of Canada (président du Sénat du Canada) is the presiding officer of the Senate of Canada.
 The speaker represents the Senate at official functions, rules on questions of parliamentary procedure and parliamentary privilege, and presides over debates and voting in the chamber.
-The current speaker is George Furey who was appointed on December 3, 2015, on the advice of Prime Minister Justin Trudeau.
+The office of the speaker is held by Raymonde Gagné who has held the position since May 16, 2023.

 Appointment and precedence

 By convention, the speaker of the Senate is appointed by the governor general on the advice of the prime minister.

 The speaker of the Senate takes precedence only after the monarch, the governor general, members of the Canadian Royal Family, former governors general and their spouses, the prime minister, former prime ministers, and the chief justice of Canada in the Canadian Order of Precedence.

 History of the speaker

 The role of the speaker in the Senate was originally based on that of the lord chancellor in the United Kingdom, who presided over the British House of Lords.
 In keeping with the role of the lord chancellor, the speaker of the Senate was expected to be partisan; the speaker of the Senate would, at all times, have the right to leave the chair, to participate in debates, and to hold an original vote—unlike the speaker of the House of Commons, who has a vote only in the event of a tie.

 The speaker of the Senate was also similar to the lord chancellor in being considered equal to other senators.
 Decisions of the chair were not binding on the Senate unless the speaker's decision was also the pleasure of a majority of senators.
 Also similar to the practice of the House of Lords was that the speaker would not intervene unless another senator brought a matter to the attention of the speaker.
 Decisions from the chair remain subject to appeals from the Senate.

 Canada has more recently departed from the traditions of the House of Lords, notably since 1991, when new rules for the Senate were adopted.
 The new Standing Orders have made it clear that the speaker of the Senate could intervene without being called to do so by the Senate.
 The new guidelines move the Senate further from the model of the self-governing practices of the House of Lords, and more toward the chair-governed customs of the House of Commons.

 The position was preceded by the speaker of the Legislative Council of the Province of Canada.